 This family saga (368 pages) was published in November of 2020 by Arsenal Pulp Press.
-The book takes you to Lago, Nigeria.
+The book takes you to Lagos, Nigeria.
 Melissa read Butter Honey Pig Bread and loved it; it wouldn't be on our site if she didn't recommend it.

 This glorious novel is a celebration of food, family, and forgiveness.
 It’s the story of three extraordinary women, bound by love, who lose each other in the mess of life and then find their way back.

 The story begins when we meet Kambirinachi.
 She believes that she’s an Ogbanje, a magical being that tortures its mother by being born and dying in childhood, over and over again.
 One day, Kamrinachi decides to ignore the voices of her ancestral kin and chooses to live.
 That fateful decision drives and shapes the rest of her days.

 But her life is bright when she falls madly in love and gives birth to twin daughters: Taiye and Kehinde.
 They’re devoted to each other, as close as twins can be.
 But then a Very Bad Thing happens, and the family ties begin to unravel.
 Taiye kippers off to London.
 Kehinde flees to Montreal, Canada.
 The sisters who were so close are estranged from each other, their mother, and their home.